pid011/daily-quest/README.md

-# daily-quest-checker
+# daily-quest

-Command Line Interface daily quest checker
+Command Line Interface daily quest to-do program

 You can use it for Maplestory, Etc...